Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 After hiccups with initial testing, where the original `•` syntax starting entries appeared to no longer work, Rinter reworked the format and determined that `[ ]` is acceptable encapsulation for featherlite in NAI.
 After moving to the new encapsulation, featherlite appears to be a very viable format.

+Rinter has since come up with further testing and suggestions for the format.
+In particular, removing newlines between sections of the entry and replacing them with `;`.
+The entry will therefor look like:

+> `[ Name: age gender race text text Pronoun text; Name text text pronoun text text]`

+You can also add a descriptive word to the second part after the `;`, in order to get across an idea that you want to reinforce.
+For example, you could use `text; Name: behavior`.
+There is no set list of options, so what works is subject to experimentation.
+In my experience with featherlite so far, behavior is one of those effective words.

 I used featherlite as my primary format in AID, finding that I generally liked its structure and application.
 I intend to focus quite a bit of my time assisting Rinter with refining its use in NAI.
 I may eventually draft a separate document on featherlite testing if this document becomes too unwieldy.
 Additionally, please note that my way of using featherlite may not necessarily match Rinter's fully.
 I often integrate caveman-like elements into my entries.

 #### 2.1(a) Featherlite Testing Note